krenalis/krenalis/apis/Data_Types.md

 [^3]: the `JSON` type in ClickHouse is experimental.

 [^4]: JSON types: `json.RawMessage`, `bool`, `string`, `json.Number`, `float64`, `map[string]any`, and `[]any`. `nil` represents a `nil` value, not the JSON `null`.

+[^5]: Only the data warehouse driver supports arrays.
+Arrays of numeric, array, and composite types are not supported yet.